Embark on a journey through Greece’s most scenic hiking destinations, a treasure trove for nature lovers and adventurers alike.

-If you are not an experienced hiker, it is a good idea to start with an easier trail, though, for instance, the Andros-Paleopolis’ loop hike, which is about 3.7 kilometers long and can be easily completed even if you are not that fit.
+If you are not an experienced hiker, starting with an easier trail is a good idea.
+For instance, the Andros-Paleopolis loop hike is about 3.7 kilometers long and can be easily completed even if you are not that fit.

 Arguably among the most impressive Greek Islands, Kefalonia is an untamed destination that outdoor lovers enjoy exploring all year round and offers one of the best hikes in Greece.

-There are plenty of hikes around the island, including eight different trails, some of the loop trails, in Mount Ainos National Park, home to the highest peak on Kefalonia.
+There are plenty of hikes around the island, including eight different trails, some of the loop trails; in Mount Ainos National Park is where you will find the highest peak on Kefalonia.

 For the best trails on Rhodes, it is best to reach the western area of the island, with its dense forests and plenty of hiking opportunities.

-Some of the trails remain quite unknown to many tourists that reach the island for its popular beaches.
-Venturing along these routes is fairly safe and provides excellent opportunities to discover abandoned ruins, amazing olive fields, and vineyards.
+Some of the trails remain pretty unknown to tourists who reach the island for its popular beaches.
+Venturing along these routes is relatively safe and provides excellent opportunities to discover abandoned ancient ruins, amazing olive fields, and vineyards.

-A great hiking destination in the Cyclades, Sifnos is home to a wide selection of uncharted hiking trails of mild to mid-difficulty, spanning over more than 200 kilometers on nineteen well-marked paths some of them really ancient.
+A great hiking destination in the Cyclades, Sifnos is home to a wide selection of uncharted Greek hiking trails of mild to mid-difficulty, spanning more than 200 kilometers on nineteen well-marked paths, some of them really ancient.

-The trail connecting Platis Yialos, Profitis Ilias Kontou, and Fikiada Loop is a popular path, although it still remains free from heavy crowds.
-The 11-kilometer trail starts near Apollonia, the elegant Neoclassical capital of the island.
+The trail connecting Platis Yialos, Profitis Ilias Kontou, and Fikiada Loop is a popular path, although it remains free from heavy crowds.
+The 11-kilometer course starts near Apollonia, the elegant Neoclassical capital of the island.

 It is an excellent choice if you wish to have a close-up look at local wildlife without extreme effort or fatigue.
-It is a path of moderate difficulty, and it can make for a nice (and long) day trip for the whole family.
+It is a path of moderate difficulty and can make for an excellent (and long) day trip for the whole family.

-Blue and spectacular, Amorgos is an outstanding island on the southern area of the Cyclades, quite close to the Dodecanese cluster, and is a great place that is home to one of the best hikes in Greece.
+Blue and spectacular, Amorgos is an outstanding island in the southern area of the Cyclades, quite close to the Dodecanese cluster, and is a great place that is home to one of the best hikes in Greece.

-A must-walk trail on Amorgos is known as the Old Strata hike, starting in the Amorgos Chora and going through some of the beautiful monasteries that the island is famous for.
+A must-walk trail on Amorgos is known as the Old Strata hike, starting in the Amorgos Chora and going through some of the beautiful monasteries for which the island is famous.
 While enjoying the stunning seaside views along the way, you will slowly make your way along the fourteen-kilometer hike that can take up to 6 hours to complete.

 Distinguished by high mountains, dense pine forests, and pristine valleys, hiking in Karpathos will offer the opportunity to discover traditional old villages and lead the way to some pristine and often deserted beaches that can provide an incredibly rewarding experience after the walk.

-The island features both easy hikes for the whole family and more difficult roads for expert hikers.
-The walking trails often connect small villages along the way.
+The island features easy hikes for the whole family and more difficult roads for expert hikers.
 It is easy to follow the trails as most of them are well-marked with red signs painted on the rocks or trees.
+The walking trails often connect small mountain villages along the way.